The Life of JesusPreaching two incompatible versions of Jesus

 See Biblical Criticism & History Forum - earlywritings.com

-A Sacramental Meal similar to the sacred meal established by Mithras, Demeter or Dionysus...
+Doherty's reading of the Lord's Supper (1 Cor 11) A Sacramental Meal similar to the sacred meal established by Mithras, Demeter or Dionysus...

 "Which [the Christian Eucharist] the wicked devils have imitated in the mysteries of Mithras,

 commanding the same thing to be done.
-For, that bread and a cup of water are placed with certain
+For, that bread and a cup of water are placed with certain incantations in the mystic rites of one who is being initiated, you either know or can learn."
+156 CE Justin Martyr First Apology, Ch.
+67

-In Book XI of Odysseus by Homer, drinking the blood temporarily revitalizes the dead in the underworld so they can briefly communicate with Odysseus and speak only truth.
+drinking the blood temporarily revitalizes the dead in the underworld so they can briefly communicate with Odysseus and speak only truth.

 The 8 statements given by Paul on Jesus' crucifixion